abhinavk/Virtproj/README.md

 * Abhinav Kumar (http://abhnv.com) (https://github.com/abhinavk)
 * Sai Dinesh Tumu (https://github.com/dinoRkz)

-Although almost all the commits are authored by me, it must be noted we contributed almost equally to the project development.
-We practice pair programming.
+Although almost all the commits are authored by me, it must be noted that, we contributed almost equally to the project development (by virtue of pair-programming).